DMWIGGINS/SQL-and-Telerik-Reporting/README.md

 To create a Telerik Report, you must decide what parameters (if any) the user will need to select.

-I decided that it would be useful to search by Bead (Gemstone), Bracelet Size, Button and Status.
+I decided that it would be useful to search by Bead (Gemstone), Bracelet Size, Button (I have a variety of fun buttons used for clasps) and Status (Available/Sold).

-Here are the queries that were used to populate the select options.
-[Parameter queries](inventoryreport.sql)
+Here are the [Parameter Queries](inventoryreport.sql) that were used to populate the select options.